opendata-swiss/ogdch-handbook/source/content/glossar/bibliothek/dcat-definitions/dataset-language.rst

 :Requirement Level: conditional
 :Cardinality: 0..n
 :Description: Languages in which distributions are available
-:Usage: Should contain all languages for which a distribution of the dataset is available.
+:Usage Notes: Should contain all languages for which a distribution of the dataset is available.
               If all distributions are language-independant, this field can be left out.
               Only the languages "de", "fr", "en", "it" are currently imported to opendata.swiss